cloud-neutral-toolkit/postgresql.svc.plus/ui/dl/README.md

 # dl.svc.plus

 Static download portal built with Next.js.
-It reads `manifest.json` and per-directory `dir.json` files to render an index and detail views.
+It powers the `dl.svc.plus` section of the homepage and reads `manifest.json` and per-directory `dir.json` files (with optional `tldr.md` and `README.md`) to render card and detail views for public downloads.

 ## Development